jeremystoll/laptop/OMAHA_CODE_SCHOOL.md

 Once the main installation script is completed, do the following steps in order:

 4. OhMyZSH
-  1. Quit/Restart **Terminal.**
+  1. Quit/Restart iTerm.
   2. `curl -L http://install.ohmyz.sh | sh`
-  3. Quit/Restart **Terminal.**
+  3. Quit/Restart iTerm.
 5. GitHub
-  1. `ssh-keygen -t rsa -C "your_email@example.com"` - Use your real email address!
+  1. Into iTerm: `ssh-keygen -t rsa -C "your_email@example.com"` - Use your real email address!
 (The same one you used to sign up for GitHub.com.)
 Don't delete the quotes.
 They're important.
     - So, if I did this, I would type the following exactly: `ssh-keygen -t rsa -C "sumeet@sumeetjain.com"`
     - It'll ask you some stuff and then for more stuff.
 Just keep hitting **Enter** until you're back at the prompt.
   2. `eval "$(ssh-agent -s)"`